codacy/codacy-pmd/src/main/resources/docs/description/java_junit_JUnitAssertionsShouldIncludeMessage.md

+Since: PMD 1.04

-JUnit assertions should include an informative message - i.e., use the three-argument version of `assertEquals()`, not the two-argument version.
+JUnit assertions should include an informative message - i.e., use the three-argument version of assertEquals(), not the two-argument version.

-Ex:
+Example(s):
 ```
 public class Foo extends TestCase {
  public void testSomething() {